 The general consensus on teaching English in Japan is that it costs a lot of money to live there.
-I also believed that for a long time and that thinking prevented me from going there.
+So you might think, "it's toooo expensive!"
+I believed that for a long time and that thinking prevented me from going there.

 It's partly a myth.

 It's not that expensive.
-Although if you come as a tourist it can be expensive renting hotels, hostels, paying for trains, subways, etc. And it can be expensive if you live in Tokyo and always go out to eat or drink.
+Although keep in mind that if you come as a tourist it can be expensive because you'll be renting hotels, hostels, paying for trains, subways, etc. And it can be expensive if you live in Tokyo and always go out to eat or drink.

 Many people think it's best to line up a job first and in Japan that is to start with one of the big companies that hire from abroad.
 That's fine if you want to do it, but in this post I am going to tell you how to do it a different way.

 - Get a phone (Line Mobile)

 The video on how to move to Japan cheaply

 Step 1.
 Do your research and choose your place wisely

 If you go to Tokyo it's not going to be very cheap.
 Everybody else wants to be there too.
 A big city has more jobs, but also more competition and on the other hand a rural place has few jobs and less competition.